Why People Can Give Vague, Unhelpful Social Advice

 They don't know what to say, so they throw out a cliched suggestion

 Some people aren't sure what to say when someone is talking about one of their struggles.
-They feel uncomfortable and on the spot to give a "good" response.
+They feel uncomfortable and on the spot to give a proper response.
 They guess they should reply in some sort of helpful, supportive way, but don't know how to do that, so they go with the first platitude that pops into their head.

 They want to help, but they don't understand your issues or aren't very good at giving advice, so they say something generic